- When Partnerships Turn Against the People: Our Experience with Baltimore County - April 14, 2026

 “Numerous aspects of housing are associated with health.
 However, the pathways between housing and health, particularly the psychosocial elements of housing, are less well understood.”

-The results of her research suggest that challenging housing circumstances negatively affect health through faster biological ageing.
-In other words, rental housing stress ages you faster and when you age faster, your health outcomes are generally reduced in all areas of health and well-being.
+The results of her research suggest that challenging housing circumstances negatively affect health through faster biological aging.
+In other words, rental housing stress ages you faster and when you age faster, your health outcomes are generally reduced in all areas of health and well-being.**

 READ MORE ABOUT WELLNESS REAL ESTATE